 May 5th, 2012 – Dennis Cox of RDC Construction is the man who helped develop the technology known as Center Core Drilling.
 His technological breakthrough is one of the reasons that our historic winery building will continue to stand for generations to come.
 Not only did Dennis’ team retrofit the old stone walls but it also helped preserve the cellar building to the point where it will look and feel like it did when it was built in the 1860s.

-February 24th, 2012 – An up-close and personal look at the work our stone masons are up to.
+February 24th, 2012 – An up-close and personal look at the work our stonemasons are up to.
 As you might imagine there has been some wear and tear on the historic cellars over the decades.
-It is up to our extraordinary team of stone masons to repair all the gaps in the in the stone work before we can move forward with the restoration process.
+It is up to our extraordinary team of stonemasons to repair all the gaps in the stonework before we can move forward with the restoration process.
 There are five stories of scaffolding that have been constructed so that each inch of the building can be examined and repaired if necessary.

 February 10th, 2012 – With the ivy now completely removed, scaffolding has begun to arrive and be constructed around the outer walls of our cellars.
-Upon their completion the stonemasons will begin the process of checking and double checking every nook and cranny of the outer walls for repairs.
-Most, if not all, of the outer walls will be regrouted to ensure that each stone is set in place.
+Upon their completion, the stonemasons will begin the process of checking and double-checking every nook and cranny of the outer walls for repairs.
+Most, if not all, of the outer walls, will be regrouted to ensure that each stone is set in place.
 Each side of the building will have to be checked.
-This process that will be time consuming but will help maintain the structural integrity of our cellars for their grand reopening.
+This process will be time-consuming but will help maintain the structural integrity of our cellars for their grand reopening.
 Once we are finished with the outer walls we will then be able to move our work indoors.